SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 - `label:` sets the label of the button.
 - `action:` sets the action block to execute when we press the button.

-Second, we modify our layout by adding a new layout! *Yes, layouts can be composed!*.
+Second, we modify our layout by adding a new layout! **Yes, layouts can be composed!**.

 - `spacing: 5` is used to set the space between presenters, otherwise they will apprear stick together and this is not visually good.
-SD: I did not see it.
-- `SpBoxLayout newHorizontal` creates a box layout that will be arranged horizontally.
+- `SpBoxLayout newLeftToRight` creates a box layout that will be arranged horizontally.
 - `addLast: addButton expand: false` adds the button at the end (sorting it effectively at the end, as if it would be a dialog).
 The `expand` property indicates the layout will not resize the button to take the whole available space.
 - finally, the layout itself was added with `expand` set to `false` to prevent the button to take half the size vertically.